 Yet– for me, it’s never my first go-to platform if I’m trying to figure something out.
 I like written text or tutorials, maybe with screenshots if I’m feeling fancy, so I can scan the headings, make notes in the margin, summarize in my own words, and easily search and come back to the material later.

 The importance of the written word in note-taking and personal knowledge management circles (aka it’s okay to like ebooks better than video)

-Some people learn best by spoken word or video– and they're in luck with the amazing video resources available right now.
-But I have a sneaking suspicion that things may be different for people like you, people who interested in personal knowledge management.
+Some people learn best by spoken word or video– and they’re in luck with the amazing video resources available right now.
+But I have a sneaking suspicion that things may be different for people like you, people who are interested in personal knowledge management.

 You’re deep thinkers.
 You’re readers.
 You’re note-takers.
 You process fastest with the written word.
 You like to scan headings and images.
 Even if video is the mainstay of online learning right now– it doesn’t mean it’s the right primary platform for people like us.
 And that’s okay.